 “When I was accepted by the SDSU Regulatory Affairs program, I was pretty green as a regulatory professional.
 My purpose was to not only fine-tune my skills but to experience regulatory situations I had not yet experienced.
 Since my graduation from the program, I am now a global regulatory lead-director, managing regulatory submissions in the US, EU, Latin America and Asia.
 This program has given me the confidence to know that I have the necessary background to navigate my organization through the ever-changing regulatory environment.”

-See recent news story about booming biotech industry where salaries range from $108,627 for specialists to $292,625 for vice presidents.
+See recent news story about salary increases in the regulatory affairs profession, where total compensation ranges from $101,294 for specialists to $355,575 for vice presidents.